ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The AS MUST implement measures to prevent access to the TRL endpoint by entities other than registered devices and authorized administrators.

-The TRL endpoint supports only the GET method, and allows two types of query of the TRL.
+The TRL endpoint supports only the GET method, and allows two types of queries of the TRL.

 * Full query: the AS returns the token hashes of the revoked access tokens currently in the TRL and pertaining to the requester.